caiogranero/google-search-api-to-pentaho/README.md

 ## How to execute?

 To correct execute the process, go to the main.ktr and run the transformation.
-Don't forget to use yours Google API Keys on Python code.
+Don't forget toa use yours Google API Keys on Python code.

 ## Why its three files and not just one?